-We may use our website, our Twitter account (@Sabre_Corp) and other social media channels as additional means of disclosing information to the public.
-The information disclosed through those channels may be considered to be material and may not be otherwise disseminated by us, so we encourage investors to review our website, Twitter account and other social media channels.
-The contents of our website, Twitter account or social media channels referenced herein are not incorporated by reference into this Annual Report on Form 10-K.
+We may use our website, our LinkedIn account and our X (formerly Twitter) account (@Sabre_Corp) as additional means of disclosing information to the public.
+The information disclosed through those channels may be considered to be material and may not be otherwise disseminated by us, so we encourage investors to review our website, LinkedIn and X account.
+The contents of our website or social media channels referenced herein are not incorporated by reference into this Annual Report on Form 10-K.